#356: Shinny Dipping

 It's sudden death.
 That's what I meant with my last breath.

-Wow, I tried to make you look bad, and then you made me look bad.
+Wow, I tried to make you look bad and you made me look bad.

 Aaron, if I don't end up playing for the Bruins, I'll be in ruins.
 Why are you surprised?
 Whoa, Aaron, where was that?
 I don't know.